-- Forced whisper test Record the dist nce in feet, at which a whispered voice is first heard. - Audiometric test Record hearing los, in d's for 500 Hz, 1,000 Hz, and 2,000 Hz according to the American National Standards Institute (ANSI).
+- Forced whisper test Record the distance, in feet, at which a whispered voice is first heard. - Audiometric test Record hearing loss in dB for 500 Hz, 1,000 Hz, and 2,000 Hz according to the American National Standards Institute (ANSI).